 At any given time, there are lots of people looking for a new dentist.
 Common reasons include moving to a new city, a long-time dentist retiring, or simply getting back to the Dentist after a layoff from dental care.
-Luckily, we live in the information era.
-We can quickly and seamlessly gather tons of information on a given topic.
+Well, it certainly helps that we live in the “information era”.
+Specifically, we can quickly and seamlessly gather tons of information on a given topic.
 It helps us to choose service providers.
 It helps us to choose Doctors and Dentists.

 Despite all of this information, many still use quick internet searches to locate service providers.
 Often, a top priority is proximity.
 In a busy world, people value convenience.
 This is one of the reasons that “dentist near me” is one of the top 3 search terms used to locate a Dentist on Google.
 Previously, my Ultimate Guide to Choosing a Family Dentist post explored the many ways in which Dentists differ.
 These differences underscore the importance of thinking about what you want in a Dentist.
 Our region is home to some of the very best Dentists you will find anywhere – but we’re all a little different.
 So think about what is important to you and then let those things guide your search.
 You can do far better than simply searching for a “dentist near me“.